renzhendi/207-homework-02-local/README.md

 We learned Integer.parseInt() function from: http://stackoverflow.com/questions/5585779/converting-string-to-int-in-java

 4.)
-The Texts used to quiz came from:
+The texts used to quiz came from:

 https://www.reddit.com/r/WritingPrompts/comments/5ozqb9/wp_two_men_play_a_game_of_chess_one_can_read/